Frequently Asked Questions

 THE PORTFOLIO PROJECT: HOW MUCH TIME WILL I NEED TO PUT INTO IT?

-At least half of your time should be spent thinking about and working on your Portfolio Project.
+About half of your time should be spent thinking about and working on your Portfolio Project.

 MENTORS AND TEACHERS: What's the DIFFERENce?